aalhour/cookiecutter-aiohttp-sqlalchemy/README.md

  * Packaging included - `setup.py` and `Makefile` already implemented for you
    + Type in `make help` to get more info about the CLI features
  * Nicely separated interfaces for the Application factory and the URL routes registration
+ * Swagger-UI integration
  * Configuration is offloaded to a flat text file (not the best option, I know! :/)
- * Swagger-UI integration
+ * Simple to use CLI made with make.
+Type in `make help` to display all available commands
+ * Two separated Python virtualenvs for 1) hosting the application requirements, and 2) running tests
+   + Easily managed via the CLI interface, so no need for you to remember this detail
+   + Comes in handy when running tests post-deployment on the same machine without affecting the app virtualenv
+   + `make install` command: creates the app virtualenv and resolves its dependencies
+   + `make install-dev`: creates the testing virtualenv and resolves its dev-dependencies, i.e.: pytest ... etc

 ## Usage